ubidefeo/mpy_utils/README.md

 └── package.json
 ```

-To install the package the following command would need to be issued, assuming `mpinstall.sh` is in your OS's `$PATH`
+To install the package the following command would need to be issued, assuming `mpinstall.sh` is already in your OS's `$PATH`

 ```shell
 mpinstall.sh arduino